Collaboration in law - all for one, one for all

 Document collaboration - how CKEditor helps break down barriers to success

 What is document collaboration?
-Alternately referred to as document sharing and file collaboration, it is a process of individuals working collaboratively on a team or company project, which takes the form of a readable document.
-Document collaboration is useful not only for the remote work now common to our professional lives, but also for solidifying teams and establishing the necessary space for multiple parties to create and produce.
+Alternately referred to as document sharing and file collaboration, it is a process of individuals working collaboratively on a team or a company project, which takes the form of a readable document.
+Document collaboration is useful not only for the remote work now common to our professional lives, but also for solidifying teams and establishing the necessary space for multiple parties to create documents and work together on wider projects.

-CKEditor is an industry leader in rich-text editing and collaborative editing.
+CKEditor is a document collaboration tool that happens to also be an industry leader in rich-text editing and collaborative editing overall.
 Not only do we provide real-time collaboration and rich-text editing solutions using WYSIWYG technology, but we see who could potentially use our tools as well.
 Though the benefits of collaboration are useful, obstacles to successfully collaborating still exist.
 We feel collaborative tools are key to overcoming these obstacles even in the most competitive and individualistic of professions.

 # Collaboration in law - all for one, one for all

 A study by the Harvard Business Review’s Heidi K. Gardner took the idea of collaborative work and applied it to law, one of the most notoriously individualistic professions.
 The author recognized several obstacles to team collaboration, all of them having the same thing at their core: a lack of trust.

 Established partners can be reluctant to bring new hires up to speed on their areas to expertise.
 The path to success in the legal world is based on individual markers of success such as grades, school admissions processes, and peer reviews.
 As such, partners may hoard work, such as contract negotiations, from their fellow junior lawyers in a selfish bid to maintain their autonomy.
 One way new hires can become quickly familiar with established practices is to help in co-authoring important documents for the firms.
 A modern way to do this is by using smart software that learns your practice’s manner of work during the back and forth of legal document collaboration.